ritumunshi/ClosetCompanion/replit.md

   - Differentiated background colors: white for auth pages, lavender-purple for logged-in pages
   - Removed gradient backgrounds from auth flows for cleaner look
   - Login automatically redirects to home page
+- October 1, 2025.
+Simplified registration flow:
+  - Removed OTP verification requirement from signup process
+  - Users can now sign up with email OR phone (at least one required)
+  - Phone field made nullable in database schema (no longer unique constraint)
+  - Users are immediately logged in after successful registration
+  - Automatic redirect to home page after signup
+  - OTP verification retained for password reset functionality only
+  - Backend validation ensures at least email or phone is provided
 ```

 ## User Preferences